Inside: How do you paint with kids? This painting post has the best tips and tricks for making painting play stress-free.

 What if I suggested that painting with kids brought peace?

-Picture a setting where you can hear the birds chirp, rather than a being a referee at a wrestling match.
+Picture a setting where you can hear the birds chirp, rather than being a referee at a wrestling match.

 Stick with me.